fsi-sandbox/fsi-sdk-java/README.md

 # nibss-interfaces
-BVN validation Spring boot library for exposed Interfaces by NIBSS on the FSI Sandbox ** To use the library, you need to set up the following
+BVN validation Spring boot library for exposed Interfaces by NIBSS on the FSI Sandbox

+## To use the library, you need to set up the following
 1. Set up maven for your project on your system.
-2. Add the following block to your settings.xml file in your .m2 directory (.m2 is usually in the user’s home directory)
+2. Add the following block to your settings.xml file in your .m2 directory in order to download the fsi-nibss-interface from sonatype's repository.  (.m2 directory is usually found in the user’s home directory)
 ```
 <profiles>
     <profile>